The 2017-108 Next Generation Leaders of Color Inland Region Cohort

-This program is offered at no cost to participants.
-All program costs including travel and accommodations will be covered in full by funding provided by The California Wellness Foundation, Weingart Foundation, The California Endowment, and the Guillermo J. Valenzuela Foundation.
+This program is made possible with generous funding by The California Wellness Foundation, Weingart Foundation, The California Endowment, and the Guillermo J. Valenzuela Foundation.
 We ask that you be mindful of the value of this program and carefully consider the time and space needed to participate when applying.
 We ask organizations to cover the cost of staff time for attending activities of the program, considering participation as paid staff time.